alvinngow/is434-G6-SCS/README.md

 ## Our Client
-The Singapore Children's Society is a non-profit organization which advocates the bridging of the gaps experienced by children and youth of all races and religions.
+The Singapore Children's Society is a non-profit organization which advocates the bridging of gaps experienced by children and youth of all races and religions.
 Applauded for their commitment in protecting and nurturing children, youth and families in need, SCS’s services have consistently evolved to meet the changing needs of these vulnerable groups.
 Operating more than 10 service centres islandwide and reaching out to nearly 40,000 families, SCS offers services in the four categories:
 1. Vulnerable Children and Youth
 2. Children and Youth Services
 3. Family Services